 Other approaches attempt to directly acquire depth from one viewpoint at video frame rate.
-[4] offers a commercial laser-based system which provides both color and depth at video frame rate, but is currently quite expensive.
-[7, 9, 12] use projector/camera configurations and structured color light to reconstruct depth.
-While these off-the shelf components are inexpensive, and the depth reconstruction is fast and sufficiently accurate, these systems have the inherent disadvantage that the projected visible pattern interferes with the texture/appearance acquisition; thus these approaches are not applicable to photo-realistic scene reconstruction.
+[4] offers a commercial system, which uses the time-of-flight measurement principle by sending out a IR-laser flash and detecting the fraction of the backscattered IR light that is returned within a certain shutter period.
+Using an additional color camera. this system provides both color and depth at video frame rate, but it is currently quite expensive.
+Another class of techniques for reconstructing dynamic 3D scenes is based on structured light.
+While structured light is a wellestablished technique for static 3D shape reconstruction in reverse engineering, where a series of different patterns is projected onto a static object in order to disambiguate individual light stripes, it is not easily applicable to changing scenes.
+[7, 9, 12] use structured light and colorcoding to distinguish individual projected lines and reconstruct depth in a one-shot fashion.
+While the used projector/camera configurations are inexpensive, and the depth reconstruction is fast and sufficiently accurate, these systems have the inherent disadvantage that the projected visible pattern interferes with the texture/appearance acquisition; thus these approaches are not applicable to photo-realistic scene reconstruction.
 Moreover, the visible light pattern could potentially distract or disturb humans or animals in the scene or change their behavior; for some applications, e.g. military surveillance, it is desirable to capture the 3D motion of a scene in a covert manner.